 Allison’s areas of concentration include Estate Planning, Probate Law, and Alternative Dispute Resolution.
 She is a member of the Atlanta Bar Association’s Estate Planning & Probate Section, serving on that Section’s Board as a Member-at-Large and on its newsletter, The Mortmain, as a Contributing Editor.
-She is also a member of the Elder Law and Dispute Resolution Sections of the Atlanta Bar Association, the Fiduciary Law, Elder Law, and Dispute Resolution Sections of the State Bar of Georgia, the Georgia Association for Women Lawyers, and the National Academy of Elder Law Attorneys.
+She is also a member of the Elder Law and Dispute Resolution Sections of the Atlanta Bar Association, the Fiduciary Law, Elder Law, and Dispute Resolution Sections of the State Bar of Georgia, and the Georgia Association for Women Lawyers.

 Allison holds bar memberships in the Georgia Court of Appeals, the Georgia Supreme Court, the United States District Court for the Northern District of Georgia, the United States Court of Appeals for the Eleventh Circuit, and the Supreme Court of the United States.
 She is also registered with the Georgia Supreme Court Commission on Dispute Resolution as a neutral in the areas of Arbitration, General Civil Mediation, and Domestic Relations Mediation.